Boulder, Utah Travel Guide

 Things to Do in the Boulder Area

-The community is a popular jumping off destination for road trips along Scenic 12 and the Hogsback, the Hell's Backbone Scenic Road, the Cottonwood Canyon Road Scenic Backway, Hole-in-the-Rock Scenic Backway and the Bull Trail Scenic Backway.
+The community is a popular jumping off destination for road trips along Utah Scenic Byway 12 and the Hogsback, the Hell's Backbone Scenic Road, the Cottonwood Canyon Road Scenic Backway, Hole-in-the-Rock Scenic Backway and the Bull Trail Scenic Backway.

 The area offers bountiful camping, off-roading, hiking and other outdoor activities and options.